Monday, December 31, 2018

 Blessings

-As an adult I use to think to myself, what would sustain my life?
-Will it be money, material o rmy university degree?
+As an adult, I used to think to myself, "What would sustain my life?"
+Will it be money, material o rmy university degre?
 After checking out all of them, I can easily conclude that my life is fuelled by heartfelt blessings.

-As we started preparing for our journey we saw blessings flowing in different forms from around the world.
-At a logistical level, except for our clothes there is not a single thing we had to go and buy.
-Gradually the spectrum of blessings started getting subtler and subtler.
-It started pouring in in the form of prayers and silence.
+As we began preparing for our journey, we saw blessings in various forms from around the world.
+At a logistical level, except for our clothes, there is not a single thing we had to go and buy.
+Gradually, the spectrum of blessings became subtler and more nuanced.
+It started pouring in the form of prayers and silence.

-There are no accidents says Master Shifu and me bumping into few Buddhist monks at Gandhi ashram wasn’t a coincidence either.
-I was holding this intention for some months to say prayers at Prarthana Bhumi (Prayer Ground in Sabarmati Ashram where Gandhiji prayed everyday morning and evening).
+There are no accidents, says Master Shifu, and my bumping into a few Buddhist monks at Gandhi Ashram wasn’t a coincidence either.
+I had been holding this intention for some months to say prayers at Prarthana Bhumi (Prayer Ground in Sabarmati Ashram, where Gandhiji prayed every morning and evening).
 I landed there absolutely unplanned a couple of days before the pilgrimage.
-Just as we finished our prayer, a friend came along with few nuns and monks.
-We all sat in a circle, we said our prayers and when they knew about the pilgrimage, they offered blessings.
+Just as we finished our prayer, a friend came along with a few nuns and monks.
+We all sat in a circle, said our prayers, and when they heard about the pilgrimage, they offered blessings.

-And these kids that you see here, they are our local Santa beaming joy all the time.
-Their biggest gift is the spark in their eyes, the contentment in their hearts and the curiosity in their mind.
-They are like a family now and our doors are always open for them.
-As a part of our farewell all the kids wrote a beautiful letter for us sharing their prayers and wishes.
-A lot of their prayers were like, “Didi do not pick up a fight with anyone.
+And these kids that you see here are our local Santa, beaming joy all the time.
+Their biggest gift is the spark in their eyes, the contentment in their hearts, and the curiosity in their minds.
+They are like a family now, and our doors are always open for them.
+As part of our farewell, all the kids wrote beautiful letters for us, sharing their prayers and wishes.
+A lot of their prayers were like, “Didi, do not pick up a fight with anyone.
 Take care of your health.
 Do not walk too fast.
-Cover your ears, chest and legs from harsh winter winds.”
-Every single advice from our little friends was just bang on.
+Cover your ears, chest, and legs from harsh winter winds.”
+Every piece of advice from our little friends was bang on.

-And this picture is from my work place.
-It is a shelter home for women who are at risk and my work is to create healing spaces for them and somehow create a common interactive space between them and the officials.
+And this picture is from my workplace.
+It is a shelter home for women at risk, and my work is to create healing spaces for them and to somehow create a common, interactive space between them and the officials.

-The day I was leaving for parikrama, all of them got together and prayed for both of us to have a peaceful journey for the coming months.
-It takes a big heart for the vulnerable self to pray for the other and their prayers showed me the power of love.
-With all the hugs and warm wishes they did not let me go without having puri and kheer which was part of their lunch.
+The day I was leaving for parikrama, all of them got together and prayed for both of us to have a peaceful journey in the coming month.
+It takes a big heart for the vulnerable self to pray for the other, nd their prayers showed me the power of love.
+With all the hugs and warm wishes, they did not let me go without giving me puri and kheer, which were part of their lunch.

-These are just few stories.
-The blessings that we are being showered with makes me feel like the meteor shower on a dark night.
-It feels as if each stone, each tree, the falling leaves and the wind are blessing us on the path that we have chosen to walk.
+These are just a few stories.
+The blessings that we are being showered with make me feel like the meteor shower on a dark night.
+It feels as if each stone, each tree, the falling leaves, and the wind are blessing us on the path we have chosen to walk.

 The heart is the true kabba:)